marcocod/epub-repair-tool/README.md

 - Local File Header (LFH)
 - Central Directory File Header (CDFH)

-Usually the filename field in both these headers (CDFH and LFH) should be equal, but sometimes it happens that for few entries of the ePub file the filename in the CDFH is corrupted and differs from the filename contained in the LFH.
+Usually the filename field in both these headers (CDFH and LFH) should be equal, but sometimes it happens that in few entries the filename in the CDFH is corrupted and differs from the filename contained in the LFH.

 # How the tool works
 This tool analyzes the ePub files contained in the selected folder and detects the files with entries where filename fields of LFH and CDFH are not consistent.